Hedonic Seat Arrangement Problems: Computational Complexity

 Finally, we show that {\sf EFA} is NP-complete even if both the preference graph and the seat graph are restricted.
-The reduction is from \textsc{3-Partition} \cite{GJ1979}. \begin{theorem} is NP-complete even if the preference graph is a directed acyclic graph (DAG) and the seat graph is a tree. \end{theorem} \begin{proof} We give a reduction from \textsc{3-Partition}.
-The problem is strongly NP-complete \cite{GJ1979} and defined as follows: Given a set of integers $A=\{a_1, \ldots, a_{3n}\}$, find a partition $(A_1, \ldots, A_n)$ such that $|A_i|=3$ and $\sum_{a\in A_i}a=B$ for each $i$ where $B=\sum_{a\in A} a/n$.
-We call such a partition a {\em 3-partition}.
-First, we prepare $n$ agents $P_T=\{p_{t_1}, \ldots, p_{t_n}\}$ corresponding to the resulting triples and $3n$ agents $P_A\{p_{a_1}, \ldots, p_{a_{3n}}\}$ corresponding to elements.
+The reduction is from \textsc{3-Partition} \cite{GJ1979}. \begin{theorem} is NP-complete even if the preference graph is a directed acyclic graph (DAG) and the seat graph is a tree. \end{theorem} \begin{proof} We give a reduction from \textsc{3-Partition}. \revised{Given a set of integers $A=\{a_1, \ldots, a_{3n}\}$, the problem is to find a partition $(A_1, \ldots, A_n)$ such that $|A_i|=3$ and $\sum_{a\in A_i}a=B$ for each $i$ where $B=\sum_{a\in A} a/n$.} We call such a partition a {\em 3-partition}. \revised{\textsc{3-Partition} remains strongly NP-complete even if every integer in $A$ is strictly between $B/4$ and $B/2$~ \cite{GJ1979} .}

+First, we prepare $n$ agents $P_T=\{p_{t_1}, \ldots, p_{t_n}\}$ corresponding to the resulting triples and $3n$ agents $P_A=\{p_{a_1}, \ldots, p_{a_{3n}}\}$ corresponding to elements.
 Moreover, we use an agent $p_r$, called a {\em root} agent.
-Then we define the preferences and the seat graph as in Figure \ref{fig:fig_EFA_DAG}.
-For each $p_{t_j}$, we set $f_{p_{t_j}}(p_r)=B$ and $f_{p_t}(p_a)=a$.
-The remaining preference from $p$ to $q$ is $0$.
-Note that the preference graph is a DAG.
-Then we define the seat graph $G=(V,E)$, which is a tree with the root vertex $v_r$.
-The root vertex has $n$ children and its children have exactly three children.
+Then we define the preferences and the seat graph as in Figure \ref{fig:fig_EFA_DAG}. \revised{For each $p_{t}\in P_T$, we set $f_{p_{t}}(p_r)=nB$ and $f_{p_{t}}(p_a)=a$}. \revised{The remaining preference from $p\in \agents$ to $q\in \agents$ is set to $0$.} Note that the preference graph is a DAG \revised{(see Figure \ref{fig:fig_EFA_DAG} (left)).} Then we define the seat graph $G=(V,E)$, which is a tree with the root vertex $v_r$.
+The root vertex has $n$ children and \revised{each of its children has} exactly three children.
 The number of vertices is $4n+1$.

 Given a 3-partition $(A_1, \ldots, A_n)$, we assign root agent $p_r$ to $v_r$.
 Moreover, for three elements in $A_i$, we assign the three corresponding agents to leaves with the same parent in $G$.
 Finally, we assign $p_t$ to an inner vertex in $G$ arbitrarily.